baragoon/dn42-as4242421732/README.md

       session: 'mp'
 ```
 > [!IMPORTANT]
-> BGP enhanced next hop is enabled by default for MP sessions.
+> **BGP enhanced next hop is enabled by default for MP sessions**.
 If you wish not to use it, set "enhe: 'no'" for the BGP part like this:

 ```
     bgp: